amabdulr/CNWG/ReviewYourChunks.md

 #### Process Example

 ## How DHCP servers work (Process)
-Short description: Describes how DHCP serveers automate network configuration.
-It describes the key components involved and the various stages.
+Short description: Describes how DHCP servers automate network configuration, the key components involved, and the various stages.
 **Summary**:
 DHCP servers automate network configuration by dynamically assigning IP addresses and other network parameters to devices, simplifying network management and ensuring efficient IP address usage.
-The key components that are involved in DHCP server process are

 The key components involved in the process are:
 - **DHCP server**: Allocates IP addresses and network settings to clients by responding to their DHCP requests.